-RESOLUTION NO. RI9 22R-19
+RESOLUTION NO. ROS

-A RESOLUTION ADOPTING A SUPPLEMENTAL COMMUNITY INVESTMENT PLAN (VERSION 2) FOR THE CITY OF HAMMOND FOR THE USE OF FUNDS PROVIDED UNDER THE AMERICAN RESCUE PLAN ACT (ARPA)
+A RESOLUTION ADOPTING A SUPPLEMENTAL COMMUNITY INVESTMENT PLAN (VERSION 3) FOR THE CITY OF HAMMOND FOR THE USE OF FUNDS PROVIDED UNDER THE AMERICAN RESCUE PLAN ACT (ARPA)

-- WHEREAS, the American Rescue Plan Act of 2021 ("ARPA") was enacted by Congress on March 11, 2021 and signed by President Joe Biden into law; and - WHEREAS, the ARPA will provide an estimated \$350 billion in funding directly to state and local governments for the purpose of supporting their recovery from the COVID-19 pandemic; and - WHEREAS, the City of Hammond has received approximately \$51.4 million under the ARPA ("ARPA Funds"), which were received in two payments, one in 2021 and one in 2022; and - WHEREAS, the ARPA Funds must be obligated and spent by the City in certain allowed expenditures pursuant to guidance by both the U.S. Department of the Treasury and the Indiana State Board of Accounts; and - WHEREAS, On April 26, 2021, in accordance with and following the guidance of the Indiana State Board of Accounts, the Common Council adopted Ordinance 21-12 establishing the ARP Coronavirus Local Fiscal Recovery Fund ("ARP Fund") - WHEREAS, thereafter, on September 13, 2021, the City Council passed and Mayor McDermott thereafter signed Resolution 21R-25 adopting the initial Community Investment Plan (Version 1.0) for the City of Hammond for the use of funds provided under ARPA; and - WHEREAS, on September 27, 2021, after a public hearing, the City Council passed and Mayor McDermott thereafter signed Ordinance 21-30 Appropriating from the ARPA Coronavirus Local Fiscal Recovery Fund for Purposes of the American Rescue Plan Act; and - WHEREAS, Since that time the need for additional appropriation and designation of ARPA Funds is necessary to both finalize Version 1.0 Projects and move forward on Version 2.0 Plan Projects. - WHEREAS, Ordinance 22- was filed and placed on the November 28, 2022 agenda for first and second reading and thereafter for consideration to be adopted by the Common Council on December 12, 2022, which lists the proposed further appropriation of a portion of the ARPA Funds pursuant to the Plan Version 2.0 detailing these appropriations;
+- WHEREAS, the American Rescue Plan Act of 2021 ("ARPA") was enacted by Congress on March 11, 2021 and signed by President Joe Biden into law; and - WHEREAS, ARPA has provided an estimated \$350 billion in funding directly to state and local governments for the purpose of supporting their recovery from the COVID-19 pandemic; and - WHEREAS, the City of Hammond has received approximately \$51.4 million under the ARPA ("ARPA Funds"), which were received in two payments, one in 2021 and one in 2022; and - WHEREAS, the ARPA Funds must be obligated and spent by the City in certain allowed expenditures pursuant to guidance by both the U.S. Department of the Treasury and the Indiana State Board of Accounts; and - WHEREAS, On April 26, 2021, in accordance with and following the guidance of the Indiana State Board of Accounts, the Common Council adopted Ordinance 21-12 establishing the ARP Coronavirus Local Fiscal Recovery Fund ("ARP Fund") - WHEREAS, thereafter, the City Council on September 13, 2021 passed Resolution 21R-25 adopting the initial Community Investment Plan (Version 1.0) for the City of Hammond for the use of funds provided under ARPA; and - WHEREAS, on September 27, 2021, after a public hearing, the City Council passed and Mayor McDermott thereafter signed Ordinance 21-30 Appropriating from the ARPA Coronavirus Local Fiscal Recovery Fund for Purposes of the American Rescue Plan Act; and - WHEREAS, on November 28, 2022 the City Council passed Resolution 22R-19 indicating the need to adjust funding for Version 1 Projects and allow for additional funding of Version 2 Plan Projects and thereafter on December 12, 2022 passed Ordinance 22-49 after a public hearing further appropriating of a portion of the ARPA Funds pursuant to Plan Version 2.0 detailing those appropriations; and